Be Patient. Order in process.

 Jamb

 The jamb includes the two vertical sides of the doorframe.
 Depending on your type of door swing, the door will be hung from either the left or right jamb.
-Jambs are commonly made from various materials, including composite or solid wood, metal, and durable plastic composites.
+Door jambs are commonly made from various materials, including composite or solid wood, metal, and durable plastic composites.

 Stop